Josef Zotter, born 21 February 1961 in Feldbach, Styria.

 2010 Zotter is invited to Harvard. z o t t e r becomes the first Austrian company to be included in the prestigious American university’s curriculum as a case study.

-2011 Zotter opens the Edible Zoo as the open-air part of the Choco Shop Theatre: a 66-acre adventure farm where Zotter serves food from the company’s own fields and gardens.
+2011 Zotter opens the Edible Zoo as the open-air part of the Chocolate Theatre: a 66-acre adventure farm where Zotter serves food from the company’s own fields and gardens.
 He wants to encourage visitors to "look your food in the eye."
 Animals and plants are not products but living beings that should be treated with love and respect.
-As with the Choco Shop Theatre, his watchwords are transparency, sustainability and innovation.
+As with the Chocolate Theatre, his watchwords are transparency, sustainability and innovation.

 2012 Josef Zotter and his family visit Burmese child refugees in Thai camps, whom he supports with his "Yummy!
 Meals for Schools" project.